A Manifesto Against Male Isolation

-As I continue this series with common language for our pursuit of better male friendships, I want to speak out against loneliness and isolation.
-Though I dislike the word “manifesto” (see why below), this is my statement against living in a proverbial “man cave.”
-This declares why men must pursue deep, authentic friendships with other men.
-It doesn’t just call us “out” for being men.
-It calls us “up” to higher standards for manhood that build better men, husbands, and fathers.
+As I continue this series about common language for our pursuit of better male friendships, I want to speak out against loneliness and isolation.
+Though I dislike the word “manifesto” (see why below), this is my declaration against living in a proverbial “man cave.”
+It explains why men must pursue deep, authentic friendships with other men.
+It doesn’t just call us “out” for being men, but calls us “up” to higher standards for manhood that build better men, husbands, and fathers.

-Whether you are religious, spiritual, secular, or still figuring it out, the need for better friends applies to everyone.
-Even though my GodBuddies concept is based on my faith in Jesus –the ultimate role model for humanity, most people will agree the world needs more mature and responsible men.
-I hope this new verbiage will challenge and inspire you toward better friendships.
+Whether you are religious, spiritual, secular, or still figuring it out, the need for better friends applies to you.
+Although my GodBuddies concept is based on my faith in Jesus –our ultimate role model, most people will agree the world needs more mature and responsible men.
+I believe men become better with better male friendships.

 New Language for Male Friendships

 After my initial post with the “why” we need New Language for Male Friendship, my last post covered The Male Friendship Creed.
-It is my core statement about what we believe about the type of friends who build up and encourage each other, as opposed to the kind who pull us down with immature male behaviors.
+It was my core statement about the type of friends who build up and encourage each other, as opposed to the kind who pull each other down into immature male behaviors.

 Later in this series, I will provide more tools to help you build better friends.
-I hope that this new language provides a clearer vision for why better male friendships can build the next generation of men the world needs today.
+In the meantime, I hope that this new language provides a clearer vision for why better male friendships will help build the next generation of nature and responsible men that the world needs today.

 The Effects of Isolation and Loneliness

 It is my belief (and that of many others) that we need to call men up to higher standards for manhood.
-We need to train young males on how to be responsible adult men.
-We need to call them into accountability and to pursue what is good and noble.
-This means breaking away from the out-dated “man box” set of rigid, socially constructed expectations and rules that pressure males to conform to old and narrow definitions of masculinity.
-It calls them to eliminate the “toxic” male behaviors that emphasizes dominance, self-sufficiency, aggression, emotional suppression, and hypersexuality which are viewed as “manly” traits.
+It’s up to us train young males on how to be responsible adult men.
+We must call them into accountability and help them pursue what is good and noble.
+This means breaking away from the out-dated “man box” set of rigid, socially constructed expectations and rules that pressure males to conform to old definitions of masculinity.
+It calls all males to eliminate the “toxic” behaviors that emphasize dominance, self-sufficiency, aggression, emotional suppression, and hypersexuality which are viewed as “manly” traits.

 This is not proper manhood.
 It is the immaturity of males who continue to act like little “boys” even as adults.